MohanGsk/ApplicationInsights-Home/Correlation/Experimental/HttpRequestCorrelationSpec.md

 ### Scenario 3.
 Mixed scenario

 Load balancers and proxies may be a complete black box for the tracing system.
-So it may be useful to preserve the correlation for the trace went thru it.
-Especially for the multiple re-tries scenarios.
-In the example below you can correlate the request sent from A `3qdi2JDFioDFjDSF223f23-5NHVoZG5NTm` with the request logged by B `3qdi2JDFioDFjDSF223f23-M2QgMWEgYjA` as it's parent is `3qdi2JDFioDFjDSF223f23-5NHVoZG5NTm.Wf.1`.
+So it may be useful to preserve the correlation for the trace went through it.
+Especially for the multiple retries scenarios.
+In the example below, you can correlate the request sent from A `3qdi2JDFioDFjDSF223f23-5NHVoZG5NTm` with the request logged by B `3qdi2JDFioDFjDSF223f23-M2QgMWEgYjA` as its parent is `3qdi2JDFioDFjDSF223f23-5NHVoZG5NTm.Wf.1`.

 ```
 Client sends request to A: 3qdi2JDFioDFjDSF223f23